sweattep/ancient_quotes/README.md

 >I'll fall on him unexpectedly when he's tired and powerless, I'll frighten him, all the people will flee, and I'll attack only the king.
 Then I will bring back to you all the people; and when they have returned, except the one you are seeking, all the people will be at peace

 >As for me, I will hope continuously and will praise you more and more.

+>Who can hear what God is saying And receive the knowledge that comes from the Most High.
+With staring eyes I see in a trance A vision from Almighty God.